hturnbull93/bank-node/README.md

 - `statement` no longer returns, it just calls `printer.printStatement`.
 - Added a test for `Printer.printStatement` to print the statement header and result of array elements display calls on newlines.
 - Extracted a method `_transactionMessage` from withdraw and amount to handle the conversion of the credit/debit amount and balance for input into the transaction message string.
+- Extracted from the `printStatement` the requirement to know about a `display` method, instead it accepts a callback as second argument, which it calls when mapping through the passed array.

 <!-- Links -->